Doctor of Philosophy in English Rhetoric and CompositionMajor: ERC

 Literary Studies (one creative writing course may be used to fulfill the literary studies requirement; students may also take a second theory course--in addition to the required course listed above--in partial fulfillment of the literary studies requirement)

 Choose from offerings in Rhetoric and Composition.
 One elective may be taken outside these offerings, including a course outside the department

 Each doctoral student must demonstrate proficiency in one language other than English.
 (See the Graduate Program Guidelines for more information).

 Time Limit and Residency for Ph.D.

-All work for the Ph.D. must be completed within six years of admission to the program.
+All work for the Ph.D. must be completed within four years of taking comprehensive exams.

-A year of full-time residency in the English doctoral program consists of the completion of two consecutive semesters of nine hours each.
+A year of full-time residency is required of all students.
+A year of full time residency in the English doctoral program consists of the completion of two consecutive semesters of nine hours each.